Sasima23/Digital_farm/README.md

-# Herd Watch — Antibiotic Use & Safety Monitor (Flask)
+# Digital — Antibiotic Use & Safety Monitor (Flask)

 A Flask web app for tracking antibiotic treatments in livestock, computing withdrawal-period compliance, and flagging antimicrobial resistance risk.